Layr-Labs/eigenlayer-contracts/docs/README.md

 *Flows:*
 * User can **register** as an Operator via the DelegationManager
 * Operators can **deposit** and **withdraw** assets just like Stakers can
 * Operators can opt in to providing services for an AVS using that AVS's middleware contracts.
-See the [EigenLayer middleware][middleware-repo] repo for now details.
+See the [EigenLayer middleware][middleware-repo] repo for more details.

 *Unimplemented as of M2:*
 * Operators earn fees as part of the services they provide